wdoyle42/hoddatasci/lessons/01-intro.md

 can write programs that everyone else can use.
 These are called “packages.”
-In these first few lines of code, I load a set of packages using the library command in R. The set of packages, called `tidyverse` were written by Hadley Wickham and play a key role in his book.
+In these first few lines of code, I load a set of packages using the library command in R. The set of packages, called `tidyverse` were written by Hadley Wickham and others and play a key role in his book.
 To install this set of packages, simply type in `install.packages("tidyverse")` at the R command prompt.

 To run the code below in R, you can: